Skip to main content

 Apple VAS

-• VTAP: VTAP is a company that specializes in NFC readers for mobile wallets.
-They offer a range of Apple VAS certified readers, as well as being compatible with Google SmartTap.
+• VTAP: VTAP specializes in NFC readers for mobile wallets.
+They offer a range of Apple VAS certified readers, such as the VTAP100 series, which are also compatible with Google SmartTap.
+These devices can extract and decrypt NFC pass data from both Apple and Google Wallets.
+Learn more about VTAP NFC Wallet Readers here.

-• ID TECH: ID TECH is another company that offers NFC readers that support both Apple VAS and Google SmartTap.
+• ID TECH: ID TECH offers NFC readers that support both Apple VAS and Google SmartTap.
+Learn more ID Tech Contactless Readers here.

 Google SmartTap